Published: December 7, 2025

 When the user enters a number, it is converted to bool:

-Sometimes we may need to evaluate more complex conditions for a control statement.
+Sometimes complex conditions need to be evaluated for a control statement.
 There may be a combination of multiple conditions whose output needs to be evaluated in order to process the control statement.
-In order to do this smoothly, we have the logical operators.
-The three kinds of logical operators in C++ are explained below:
+Logical operators enable this smooth evaluation.

 It is a binary operator (needs two inputs).
 It returns true if both statements/conditions are true, otherwise it returns false.